gmac220/project1/README.md

 # AppCheck
 ## Godfrey Macasero
 AppCheck is a web application that has an html frontend and a Go backend.
+This application puts a GUI to the apt command.
 It lets you see what applications you currently have installed in your Ubuntu or Debian machine.
+You can install, upgrade, or delete files that are in your Ubuntu or Debian machine.

 # User Stories
 - [x] Users should be able to: